-The start-up has an idea but needs to raise funds to make it happen.
+The business has an idea but needs to raise funds to make it happen.
 It must prepare an offering document that includes basic information about the business and the offering, how it will use the money and the risks in investing in the business.
-The start-up must state the minimum amount it needs to raise to accomplish its goal.
-The start-up must use a crowdfunding website called a funding portal to raise funds this way.
+The business must state the minimum amount it needs to raise to accomplish its goal.
+The business must use a crowdfunding website called a funding portal to raise funds this way.